 |M.Sc. students||Ph.D. students|

 Students are paid bi-weekly.
-The stipend primarily comes from the Advisor in the form of a research assistantship (RA) paid from their grant money (often with matching sources called GETS).
+The stipend primarily can come from a variety of sources.
+This includes payments from the Advisor in the form of a research assistantship (RA) paid from their grant money (often with matching sources called GETS or SEGS).
 The Department provides a smaller portion of the stipend in the form of a teaching assistantship (TA).
-This requires graduate students to supervise undergraduate teaching labs approximately 6-8 hours per week during the academic year.
+This requires graduate students to supervise undergraduate teaching labs for approximately 6-8 hours per week during the academic year.

 Scholarships may be held in addition to these annual stipends or may replace a portion of the RA for larger awards (UMGF, NSERC, Research Manitoba, etc.).